Safia Minney discusses her book on modern slavery in fashion supply chains and talks about her journey finding out more behind the fashion industry.

 Buy Safia Minney’s book: Slave to Fashion at The Ethical Shop.

-5 Sustainable and ethical fashion brands you’ll feel good wearing15 April, 2020
+Five ethical fashion brands you’ll feel good wearing15 April, 2020

 Don’t forget cotton farmers during the Coronavirus pandemic Fairtrade warns the fashion industry22 April, 2020